At CustomEyes, we offer a LASIK evaluations in Houston to determine whether LASIK eye surgery is a good fit for you.

 The Difference Between Ophthalmologists and Optometrists

-Optometrists are certified as doctors of optometry.
+They are certified as doctors of optometry.
 They serve as primary care providers for eye and vision care needs.
-As trained eye doctors, optometrists can examine, diagnose, treat and manage eye diseases and disorders.
-Additionally, optometrists provide glasses and contact lens prescriptions to correct a patient’s vision.
+As trained eye doctors, optometrists can:

 Qualifying for LASIK Surgery